Ukendio/jecs/docs/api/world.md

 ## new

-`World` utilizes a class, meaning JECS allows you to create multiple worlds.
+`World` utilizes a class, meaning jecs allows you to create multiple worlds.

 ```luau
 function World.new(): World